shreeshamahishi/InferneonML/APIDetails.md

                               the features to the label.
 If it is false, the initial edges is configured to start with edges leading from the label to all other feature nodes.

-- classIndex          The class index in the data.
+- classIndex:          The class index in the data.

--  schema              The schema of the categorical data.
+- schema:              The schema of the categorical data.

-- scoringType         An enum indicating the method used for scoring.
+- scoringType:         An enum indicating the method used for scoring.

 The returned value is a the Bayesian belief network learnt.